Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

+The circuit itself would be constructed very similarly to the last two, but is larger and so to conserve space it is not included.
+Let's call the circuit that performs the above a ``half CNOT''.
+Then the full CNOT would be the following.

+When the initial surface group is 3, then the reflection occurs within the surface group.
+Otherwise, it happens between surface groups.

-\subsubsection{Z Gate}
+\textbf{Z Gate}

-The $Z$ gate applied to both qubits will perform a sign flip to each pure state coefficient where exactly one of the qubits has a value of 1.
-It will negate itself when applied to a pure state with a value of 1 for both, and have no effect when applied to a state in which both values are 0.
-Therefore, the $Z$ gate applied to both qubits is only effective on the second and third vertex group states.
-If applied to a valid state, the $Z$ gate will have no effect on its measurement probability and therefore will consist of a circuit with an entirely reactive impedance.
+The Z gate applied to both qubits will perform a sign flip to each basis state coefficient where exactly one of the qubits has a value of 1.
+It will negate itself when applied to a basis state with a value of 1 for both, and have no effect when applied to a state in which both values are 0.
+If applied to a valid state, the Z gate will have no effect on its measurement probability and therefore will consist of a circuit with an entirely reactive impedance.

 In the case of a two qubit system we have 256 possibilities and 256 significant measurable phase shift ranges in the output frequency oscillation into which the phase and sign of each quantum state coefficient is encoded.
-Let the possibilities be ordered according to a binary count where the variables are the imaginary and sign flags on each state, ordered by the pure states' quantum bit strings.
-Then the $Z$ gate will have the effect of shifting the phase to measurable ranges based on the previous range.
-Let each odd "flag bit" represent an imaginary flag, and each even bit represent a negative flag.
-Let a measurable range constitute a unit of phase shifting.
-Then if the binary order of the measurable range is greater than 7 but less than 32 units, the $Z$ gate should change it by shifting the phase up by 24 units.
-If the range is equal to or greater than 32 but less than 40, then $Z$ should shift it down by 24 units.
-Otherwise, if the range is equal to or greater than 40, $Z$ should shift it down by 40 units.
-Finally, if the range is less than 7, $Z$ should shift it up by 40 units.
-This would achieve the complete set of state mutations that the $Z$ gate can perform on two qubits.
+Let the possibilities be ordered according to a binary count where the variables

+are the imaginary and sign flags on each state, ordered by the pure states\RL{'} quantum bit strings.
+Then the Z gate will have the effect of shifting the phase to measurable ranges based on the previous range.